 Energy balls are versatile.

-Like I said, the ingredient options are endless.
-You could throw in any kind of nut, seed, or dried fruit.
-You can use gluten-free oats.
-So, if you have dietary restrictions or looking to eat more protein than simply adjust the ingredients.
+The ingredient options on these are endless.
+You could throw in any kind of nut, seed, or dried fruit you have on hand.
+You can also use gluten-free oats if you need to make a gluten-free energy bites recipe.

 No oven required.